saugatp/portfolio/content/blogs/obsidian.md

 date: 2024-02-29T13:20:06Z
 draft: false
 author: saugat
+summary: Tried obsidian for writing my blogs..
+keywords:
+ - personal
 tags:
 - obsidian
 - updates
 - blog
 - personal
-summary: Started using obsidian, learnt few tricks
 ---

 I am using Obsidian starting recently for taking notes and saving my thoughts.
 But, I hadn't explored more into the available plugins and community support of this awesome tool.